caputomarcos/node-red-contrib-plugin-codecompletion/README.md

 Code completion plugin for Node-RED's function nodes

 This plugin enables the code completion in the code editor of function nodes.
-While typing code, the editor automatically suggests the code based on the existing code.
+While typing code, the editor will automatically suggests the code based on the existing code.
-By simply pressing the tab key, the user can accept and insert the suggested code.
+The user can accept and insert the suggested code by simply pressing the tab key.

 ![](fizzbuzz.png)

-## Setup
+## Setting up
 As this plugin uses Ollama, users need to install it in advance.

 - For Windows and macOS